 Water is filtered through sand and coal removing smaller organic particles not captured during the sedimentation process.

-Plants, towers, tanks, and water mains distribute water to 420,000 homes and businesses in Cleveland Water’s service area.
+Plants, towers, tanks and 5,300 miles of water mains distribute water to more than 427,000 homes and businesses in Cleveland Water’s service area.

 |Powdered Activated Carbon||Added to the water for absorption of organic material that can cause unpleasant tastes and odors|